St Benedict, Father of Western Monasticism

 St Benedict's Rule

 St Benedict did not invent monasticism.
-St Antony and the Egyptian monks, started it all in the 3rd century.
+It began with St Antony and the Egyptian monks in the 3rd century.
 St Basil and St Augustine wrote rules for monastic communities in the 4th century.
-Benedict himself relied on the writings of St John Cassian, and a document called 'The Rule of the Master' (which may have been written by a younger Benedict!).
-But the monks of the western Church all came to follow St Benedict's Rule, possibly because of its wisdom and flexibility.
+Benedict himself relied on the writings of St John Cassian, and a document called 'The Rule of the Master'.
+But most of the monks of the western Church came to follow St Benedict's Rule, possibly because of its wisdom and flexibility.

 Other monastic orders